FirelyTeam/firely-docs/simplifier/accessibility.rst

   * - `1.3.5 Identify Input Purpose`_

       (Level AA 2.1 only)
+    - Partially Supports
-    -
+    - Known issues

-    - * BUG: [SIM-1376] Use standard input type on Signup, Login and Account Settings (eg type=name)
+      * [SIM-1376] Use standard input type on Signup, Login and Account Settings (eg type=name)
   * - `1.4.3 Contrast (Minimum)`_

       (Level AA)
     -
+    - On constrast in the embedded Monaco code editors, see general note above.

+      Open issues:

-    - * BUG: [SIM-1377] Improve color contrast (see Wave) to 4.5:1 for small and 3:1 for large text
+      * [SIM-1377] Improve color contrast (see Wave) to 4.5:1 for small and 3:1 for large text
   * - `1.4.4 Resize text`_

       (Level AA)